Knowledge base

 - Unlike the sorting rules offered within email software/clients (Microsoft Outlook, Mozilla Thunderbird, Apple Mail...), these rules will act directly on the server of your mailboxes before even the IMAP connection.

-- If you use an email software/client configured in POP, alongside Mail, the messages sorted into folders will no longer be downloaded by your application because the POP protocol only retrieves messages that are in your main inbox.
-To view the sorted messages, it will be necessary to use the IMAP protocol or only Mail Infomaniak.
+- If you use an email software/client configured in POP, in parallel with Mail, messages classified in folders will no longer be downloaded by your application because the POP protocol only retrieves messages that are in your main inbox.
+To view classified messages, it will be necessary to use the IMAP protocol or only Infomaniak Mail.

 Access the rules from the Infomaniak Web Mail app